Physics-50/Module-3/docs/week1.md

 For this module we expect you to set-up your own spreadsheet but if you start from the blank spreadsheet we've shared with you the sharing permissions will be set-up so that we can see your work) [assigned from Google Classroom](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MTI3ODQ4MDY2NDMx/details){:target="_blank"}.
 Organizing your spreadsheet carefully will make your work easier.

- lab notebook and spreadsheet not yet assigned, above link is for module 1
+<span style="color:red"> lab notebook and spreadsheet not yet assigned, above link is for module 1</span>

 Think about which parameters correspond to x,L, and d in your experimental set-up, as compared to the theory above.
-(You will find it helpful to notice that the number of slits per mm is written on the front of the diffraction grating). <strong>Make sure you are using one of the diffraction gratings with 500 lines/mm. </strong>
+(You will find it helpful to notice that the number of slits per mm is written on the front of the diffraction grating). <strong>Make sure you are using one of the diffraction gratings with 500 lines/mm. </strong> Label each of your diffraction gratings, so you know which one you used this week.

+<span style="color:red"> add miniquesiton about what $$d$$ values are included in the kit </span>

 ## Exploratory Measurements